 A. Medical, Prescription Drug, Dental, and Life Insurance Benefits

 Medical, prescription drug, dental, and life insurance are continued by the University for faculty and staff members participating in these benefits at the time of retirement and whose eligibility for these benefits was maintained during all years of continuous service needed to be eligible to retire.
 Coverage under these benefits plans is continued for the retiree and eligible dependents, if any, covered at the time of retirement.
-Contact the HR/Payroll Service Center for information on eligibility of dependents for coverage on retiree benefits.
+Contact the Shared Services Center for information on eligibility of dependents for coverage on retiree benefits.

 B. CONTRIBUTIONS FOR MEDICAL, PRESCRIPTION DRUG, DENTAL,

 The University requires contributions by retirees and their dependents toward the cost of the benefit plans.
 The University reserves the right to change these benefit plans and its contribution for these programs at any time.
 The University’s contribution and the retiree’s contribution, if any, will be determined based on the selected plans, coverage level, service date, age, and retirement date.
 Contact the Shared Services Center for information on premium rates.